Vision Hopfield Memory Networks for Image Recognition: Appendix

 \subsection{Implementation Details}

 V-HMN is implemented in PyTorch.
 As for the experiments on small datasets (CIFAR, Fashion-MNIST, and SVHN), images are divided into non-overlapping $4\times4$ patches and embedded into tokens with a learnable positional encoding.
-The backbone consists of six V-HMN blocks, each equipped with a local Hopfield module operating on $3\times3$ spatial neighborhoods and a global Hopfield module operating on the mean-pooled query.
+The backbone consists of six stacked V-HMN blocks, each equipped with a local Hopfield module operating on $3\times3$ spatial neighborhoods and a global Hopfield module operating on the mean-pooled query.
 The local and global modules maintain class-balanced memory banks with 2500 and 1000 slots, respectively.
-The embedding and latent dimensions are both set to 300, and the MLP expansion ratio is set to 2.
+The embedding and latent dimensions are both set to 256, and the MLP expansion ratio is set to 2.
 Refinement updates are controlled by a learnable parameter $\beta$ initialized to 0.2, and unless otherwise specified, a single refinement iteration is used.
 We use the Adam optimizer \citep{kingma2014adam} with cosine learning-rate decay.
 The initial learning rate is 0.001, linearly warmed up during the first five epochs.
 Training is conducted for 400 epochs with a batch size of 256 and weight decay of $5\times10^{-5}$.
 For data augmentation, we adopt a strong augmentation including random cropping, horizontal flipping, AutoAugment \citep{cubuk2019autoaugment}, MixUp \citep{zhang2017mixup}, and CutMix \citep{yun2019cutmix}.
 All reported results are based on this training setup unless otherwise noted.

 As for the ImageNet experiments, we use a batch size of 1000 and a patch size of $14\times14$.
 The local and global memory banks contain 5000 and 3000 slots, respectively.
+The model adopts a four-stage hierarchical design with embedding and latent dimensions of $(128, 224, 320, 512)$ across stages and depths of $(3, 3, 4, 2)$, while the MLP expansion ratio is set to 4.
 We train the model for 310 epochs using the AdamW optimizer with a cosine learning-rate schedule.
-The embedding and latent dimensions are both set to 576, and the MLP expansion ratio is set to 4.
 The initial learning rate is 0.001 with linear warmup at the beginning of training.
 A weight decay of 0.03 is applied, and gradient clipping with a maximum norm of 0.1 is used.
 For data augmentation, we use RandAugment, MixUp, CutMix, and random erasing.
 We do not use stochastic depth, repeated augmentation, or Exponential Moving Average (EMA).
+Training is performed using 4 NVIDIA H100 GPUs.